mrgaaron/docs/source/reference/objects/read-response.rst

 .. class:: ReadResponse

-   Object containing the results of a :method:`readData` operation.
+   Object containing the results of a :method:`read` operation.

    Contains a sequence of :class:`MultiPoint`\ s.
 If the read operation contains data from multiple streams, the value of each DataPoint will contain data for